Command line

 If you want to download the binary for CPU architecture that doesn't match the

-host then you can provide the -A
+host then you can provide the -A or --arch command line argument to

 download binaries for custom CPU architecture.
 Useful if you need to override